Δ8-Tetrahydrocannabinol: Individual states

+Legal status of ∆^{8}-THC by US state.

 While legal action against ∆^{8}-THC has not been widespread in the United States, some people have faced legal repercussions, leading to confusion as to its legal status within the United States.

 In 2021, one store owner in Menomonee Falls, Wisconsin was facing a sentence of up to 50 years for allegedly selling ∆^{8}-THC products with illegal amounts of ∆^{9}-THC.
 Other raids and arrests have happened due to the ∆^{9}-THC content of these products in North Carolina and Texas, among other places.
 In 2022, Catoosa County, Georgia Sheriff Sisk announced to prosecute stores distributing ∆^{8}-THC with non-compliant ∆^{9}-THC levels: "The products the sheriffs office has purchased and tested all contain significant levels of delta-9.
 [We have the] evidence needed to move forward with prosecution and seizures."
 There are also issues related to incidental manufacture of ∆^{9}-THC, as it is produced as an intermediate in the acid catalyzed isomerization of CBD.

 ∆^{8}-THC products have been sold in licensed, regulated recreational cannabis and medical cannabis industries within the United States including California and Pennsylvania's licensed, regulated medical cannabis system since 2020.
 Both Michigan and the state of Oregon have regulated Δ^{8}-THC products sold under their regulated cannabis system.

 Federal litigation

 The first case before a United States courts of appeals relating to the legality of ∆^{8}-THC was AK Futures v.
 Boyd St. Distro (2022), a trademark lawsuit where the 9th Circuit found that ∆^{8}-THC products qualified for trademark protection.
 The legality of ∆^{8}-THC was addressed briefly in dicta, where the court held the products subject of the litigation were lawful.
-Conversely, the 4th Circuit upheld ∆^{8}-THC regulations in Virginia, finding the Farm Bill did not preempt state law.
+Although legal under federal law, the 4th Circuit has upheld ∆^{8}-THC regulations under Virginia state law.

 At the federal district court level, the United States District Court for the Western District of Arkansas reached a similar conclusion to the 9th Circuit, yet the United States District Court for the District of Wyoming upheld state legislation passed in 2024 that banned ∆^{8}-THC in Wyoming and found that the 2018 Farm Bill did not imply for preemption of state laws such as those in Wyoming.